Work ethic

-Work ethic is a belief that work and diligence have a moral benefit and an inherent ability, virtue or value to strengthen character and individual abilities.
-Desire or determination to work serves as the foundation for values centered on the importance of work or industrious work.
-Social ingrainment of this value is considered to enhance character through hard work that is respective to an individual's field of work.
+Work ethic is a belief that work and diligence have a moral benefit and an inherent ability, virtue, or value to strengthen character and individual abilities.
+The desire or determination to work serves as the foundation for values centered on the importance of work or industrious work.
+The social ingraining of this value is considered to enhance character through hard work that align with an individual's field of work.

-In ancient Greece, work was seen as a burden, and their term for it, ponos, shared its root with the Latin word poena, signifying sorrow.
-In Hebrew, work was associated with toil, representing the laborious act of extracting sustenance from the challenging earth.
-It was viewed as a consequence of the original sin in the Adam and Eve narrative.
-The Bible in reflects this, stating that due to their transgression, "By the sweat of your brow you will eat your food until you return to the ground."

 Factors of a good work ethic

 Proponents of a strong work ethic consider it to be important for achieving goals, that it gives strength to their orientation and the right mindset.
 A work ethic is a set of moral principles a person uses in their job.
 People who possess a strong work ethic embody certain principles that guide their work behaviour; according to proponents, a strong work ethic will result in the production of high-quality work which is consistent.
 The output motivates them to stay on track.
 A good work ethic fuels an individual's needs and goals, it is related to the initiative by a person for the objectives.
 It is considered by fans as a source of self-respect, satisfaction, and fulfillment.